 Is it possible?
 Maybe, and maybe not.
 We cannot be completely sure that the letter to the Galatians we read today is exactly what Paul wrote, although most scholars think it is.
 But this is just one of the different possible interpretations of the text of the letter to the Galatians.
 Finally, even though Paul was the person who catalyzed the break, it would have probably occurred anyway because the reasons for Gentile Christians and Jews to separate were many and deep and there were surely other occasions for that to happen.

 Yet, if it is true that Christianity originated with a quarrel at a dinner in Antioch, then we have a truly impressive case of "the "butterfly effect" that led Christianity to expand until, today, it counts more than 2 billion adherents!
-It is one of those fascinating flashes of how history is made, that elementary flavour of history that Jorge Luis Borges found in the words of a Saxon King reported by the Icelandic Scholar Saxo Grammaticus.
+It is one of those fascinating flashes of how history is made, that elementary flavor of history that Jorge Luis Borges found in the words of a Saxon King reported by the Icelandic Scholar Saxo Grammaticus.